Skip to main content

 Internal integration documentation

-It's helpful to share documentation, specs and notes about an integration with your team members.
-You can add internal (non-customer-facing) notes and documentation to an integration by clicking the Documentation & attachments button on the left-hand side of the integration designer.
-Here, you can share notes, links, and other documentation with your team members.
+Sharing documentation, specifications, and notes about an integration with team members is valuable.
+You can add internal (non-customer-facing) notes and documentation by clicking the Documentation & attachments button on the left side of the integration designer.
+This space allows you to share notes, links, and other documentation with your team.

 Add internal documentation to integration in Prismatic app